scottstanie/scottstanie.github.io/_posts/random/2016-05-29-riddler-baseball.md

 #### Distilling the problem

-The tricky part about this problem is the `max` that is involed in it.
+The tricky part about this problem is the `max` that is involved in it.
 We can translate `...the team that finishes in first place` to `the max of the five teams`.
 This means we are finding the expected value of the *max of five random variables.*